Blondi: Death of Blondi and other dogs

-During the course of 29 April 1945, Hitler learned of the death of his ally Benito Mussolini at the hands of Italian partisans on 28 April.
-This, along with the fact the Soviet Red Army was closing in on his location, strengthened Hitler in his resolve not to allow himself or his wife to be captured.
+During the course of 29 April 1945, Hitler learned of the death of his ally Benito Mussolini at the hands of Italian partisans on 28 April, and the public display of his body.
+This, along with the fact that the Soviet Red Army was closing in on his location, strengthened Hitler in his resolve not to allow himself or his wife to be captured.
 That afternoon, Hitler expressed doubts about the cyanide capsules he had received through Heinrich Himmler's SS.
-(By this point, Hitler regarded Himmler as a traitor.)
-To verify the capsules' contents, Hitler—who already intended to have Blondi killed so that she did not fall into the hands of the Soviets—ordered Dr. Werner Haase to test one on Blondi, and the dog died as a result.
-Hitler became completely inconsolable.
+By this point, Hitler regarded Himmler as a traitor.
+To verify the capsules' contents, Hitler had SS physician Werner Haase summoned to the Führerbunker that afternoon to test one on his dog Blondi.
+A cyanide capsule was crushed in the mouth of the dog, which died as a result.
+Hitler was expressionless as he viewed the dog's corpse, but he became completely inconsolable.